 Most of the items in the menu are vegan.
 The ones with eggs or milk are marked with 蛋素 or 奶素.
 Most of the main courses are vegan.
 Breakfast and tea sets have more non-vegan items.

 One of their signature dishes is the pan fried dumplings with a crispy web-like crust attached to it.
-Although it’s a bit oily, the dumplings are crispy with great flavors.
+Although it’s a bit oily, the dumplings are crispy with great flavours.